andrewcomputsci2019/PathFinderFX/README.md

 connected and their sets updated accordingly.
 This process continues till all edges have been exhausted, at which point a perfect maze has been created\
 Pseudo Code
 ```
+Kruskal(nodes[]):
+  edges = [all edges in nodes] //add all edges to a set
+  pathSet = {node in nodes -> node : [node]} //create path set for all nodes with only that node in it to start
+  while(edges is not empty):
+    node1, node2 = get random edge and remove from edges
+    if(node2 not in pathSet[node1]):
+      join(node2, node1)
+      pathSet[node2] uion pathSet[node1] //update both sets to contain each other connected nodes
+  //once all edges have been iterated over return
 ```
 ___
 ### Hunt and Kill